Advanced Threat Modeling Techniques: Building Resilient Systems

 Data FlowβDriven Threat Modeling

 Understanding how data moves through a system is critical for identifying trust boundaries.
+This is particularly relevant in event-driven architectures and distributed microservices environments.

 Focus Areas